 5. Take Time to Plan for Baby and Postpartum Life

-With uninterrupted quality time, this would be an excellent opportunity to nail down a name, who will be in the delivery room, what to do in case of an emergency or even small things like who takes what nighttime feed or what kind of paternity leave you have planned.
+With uninterrupted quality time, this would be an excellent opportunity to nail down a baby name, who will be in the delivery room, what to do in case of an emergency, or even small things like who takes what nighttime feed or what kind of paternity leave you have planned.
 Getting the details nailed down while you’re not distracted will make coming home feel refreshing.

 6. Use the Time Away to Communicate Honestly

-Share intimate things that have gotten pushed aside with the excitement around the pregnancy.
-If there have been hurt feelings, make it right.
-If there are some fears one or both of you have, share them.
 Nothing can be fixed if they aren’t communicated.
 Bringing a baby home can cause unaddressed problems to the surface, ones that you might not even know you have.
-So, if anything is under the surface that you DO know about, work through them now so they don’t become a stumbling block later.
+So, if anything is under the surface that you’re already aware of, work through it now so it doesn’t become a stumbling block later.

 7. A Chance to Take Maternity Photos